Afghanistan travel guide

 Safety and security

 The security situation throughout Afghanistan remains uncertain, and could change rapidly.
 You should monitor media reporting and make sure you have robust contingency plans in place.
-Be vigilant at all times, keep others informed of your travel plans and vary your routines.
+Be vigilant at all times, keep others informed of your travel plans and vary your routes and routines.

 Afghanistan is undergoing a major transition in terms of politics, economy and security.
 Avoid large public gatherings and follow the local media for information on the security situation.
 It is difficult to categorise the country as a whole due to its diverse geography, ethnic, tribal and religious differences, and the ongoing insurgency.
 Large parts of the east, south east and south of the country are affected by conflict.
 Other areas have seen steady improvements in security, but are still prone to terrorist attacks and a high crime rate.